Spectral statistics and energy-gap scaling in $k-$local spin Hamiltonians

+\end{widetext} where $\sigma^{(j)}_{\alpha}$ represents a Pauli matrix $\sigma_{\alpha} \in \{\sigma_{x}, \sigma_{y}, \sigma_{z}\}$ acting on the $j$th qubit, and $J^{\alpha_{1} \alpha_{2} \cdots \alpha_{k}}_{j_{1}j_{2}\cdots j_{k}}$ are real numbers from the normal distribution with mean and variance \footnote{We note that the variance in Eq.~\eqref{eq:Mean_variance_of_couplings_Hamiltonian} scales as $L^{2}/ \binom{L}{k}$, which differs from the standard SYK or $p$-spin model convention.
+In the regime $k \gg \sqrt{L}$, the spectrum of $H(0, 1)$ follows a Wigner semicircle distribution with a sharp edge and no tails.
+Since the eigenvalues of the deterministic term $H(1, 0)$ are known exactly (see Eq.~\eqref{eq:analytical_eigenvalues_of_disorder_free_Hamiltonian}), we choose a normalization to scale its spectrum as $O(L)$.
+This fixes the normalization of the mean in Eq.~\eqref{eq:Mean_variance_of_couplings_Hamiltonian}.
+To ensure that the disordered part remains competitive in the thermodynamic limit, we must subsequently choose the normalization of the disordered term such that it also scales as $O(L)$.
+This requires us to choose the variance of the couplings as $L^{2}/\binom{L}{k}$.}

-where $f(L)$ is a function that controls how the overall energy of the system grows with system size.
-We choose $f(L) = L$, ensuring that the energy of the Hamiltonian remains extensive, and comparisons are meaningful across different system sizes, following Kac prescription \cite{10.1063/1.1703946, kastner2025longrangesystemsnonextensivityrescaling, RevModPhys.95.035002}.
+where the normalizations are chosen such that the energy of the Hamiltonian grows linearly with system size, and comparisons are meaningful across different system sizes, following Kac prescription \cite{10.1063/1.1703946, kastner2025longrangesystemsnonextensivityrescaling, RevModPhys.95.035002}.
 All-to-all interacting models like Eq.\eqref{eq:k_local_Hamiltonian_model} where every spin couples to every other spin, are effectively zero-dimensional and lack any structure.
 Various properties of these models in the $\mu = 0$ limit have been studied under different names -- quantum $q-$spin model \cite{swingle2023bosonicmodelquantumholography, Xu_2025}, quantum $p-$spin glass \cite{Erdős2014, PhysRevX.10.031026}, SpinXYq \cite{Hanada2024}, random energy model \cite{PhysRevLett.45.79} etc. This list is not exhaustive, and we will not discuss the results of these studies here as they are not directly relevant to the main focus of this work.

 We now show that the random matrix ensemble of these Hamiltonians depends only on whether the system size and the locality of interaction are even or odd.
 To this end, we first determine the random matrix ensemble of the Hamiltonians numerically, using the energy level statistics, which is defined as the gap ratio of consecutive eigenvalues \cite{PhysRevB.75.155111, PhysRevLett.110.084101}